 Much of the disagreement really depends upon how you define the word “success” which — naturally enough when exploring the Scriptures — is distinctly different from our earthly preconceptions and that of popular culture.

 So let’s take a good hard look at how God defines success in His Word and see how/if that translates into financial prosperity.
-In other words, let’s discover if there is truly an intersection between godly success and earthly.
+In other words, let’s discover if there is truly an intersection between godly success and its earthly counterpart.

 From a secular dictionary, we can discover what the vast majority of English speakers consider their definition of the word “success:”